Why is my flat roof damaged

 Roofing

-The answer to 'why is my flat roof damaged' is that flat roofs are prone to various issues that can lead to damage over time.
-Common causes include poor drainage, ponding water, UV exposure, and lack of maintenance.
-Symptoms may include leaks, cracks, blisters, or sagging in the roof material.
+The answer to 'why is my flat roof damaged' is that flat roofs are prone to a variety of issues that can lead to damage over time.
+Common causes include poor installation, improper drainage, exposure to the elements, and lack of regular maintenance.
+Symptoms may include leaks, pooling water, cracks, blisters, or sagging.

 Step-by-Step Guide